 Training materials include handbooks, question banks, and study guides.
 It’s worth noting that members of the ASQ get discounted rates for exam costs and course costs.
 The exam costs are separate, and there is also a fee to retake exams.

 Unfortunately, the ASQ does not offer Lean Six Sigma certification.

-If you prefer self-paced learning, you can go with the Lean Six Sigma Institute.
+If you prefer self-paced learning, you can go with the Lean Six Sigma Institute, where you can earn your Lean Sigma Six certification.
 Here, you are given six months to complete your self-study.
 The self-paced courses often cost more than 50% cheaper than their instructor-led counterparts as an added benefit.